TheTollski/SoundbankEditor/SoundbankEditorCore/Guides/Campaign_VO.md

 10. Save the soundbank.

 ## Step 4: Add the edited soundbank to the mod's packfile, configure an additional faction to use your custom audio, and install the mod into Total War Attila.
-In this step we will add the edited soundbank to your mod, we will configure the Western Roman Empire to use your modified `barbarian_pagan` campaign VO subculture, and then we will install your mod to be used by Total War Attila.
+In this step we will add the edited soundbank to your mod, we will configure the Western Roman Empire to use your modified `barbarian_pagan` campaign voiceover culture, and then we will install your mod to be used by Total War Attila.

 1. Open RPFM.
 2. Add your edited `campaign_vo.bnk` and SoundbankEditor's autogenerated `campaign_vo_custom_names.txt` into the mod's `audio` folder.
 Note: The custom names file is not required for the audio to play ingame but it is used by SoundbankEditor to show any custom text IDs that you have added into the soundbank.